 Science and Social Studies - As the school year progresses students will have assignments related to our current themes.
 Written directions will be sent home explaining assignments to families.
 There will be extremely few tests to study for in the content areas of Science and Social Studies.

 Projects - At this time I don't have many "at home" projects planned for second graders.
 You can expect us to do something for the 100th Day of School.
 Some years children study a person and write a biography or do an animal report.

 Other Subjects Schedule

-Physical Education – Monday and Thursday French - Wednesday and Friday Music- Tuesday Art is either Wednesday or Friday
+Physical Education – Monday and Thursday French - Friday Music- Tuesday Art is either Tuesday or Friday

 Supplies - Everyone has what they need.
 You can expect to replace pencils and erasers as the school progresses as students go through many, many of each.
 Right now we have plenty of tissues and wipes, when we need more I’ll let you know.